 - Couples may wish to supply their own wedding candles for the ceremony.

-- The ceremony of signing the Civil Register takes place at one of the side altars.
+- The ceremony of signing the Civil Register takes place near one of the side altars.

 The bridal party are invited to witness the signing.